 My skin care regimen consists of: washing my face.
 Once a day.
 That’s it.

-Luckily, my complexion isn’t awful these days, but it is by no means perfect like some women’s.
+Luckily, my complexion isn’t awful these days, but it is by no means perfect like some women’s, such as those who use something like it’s skin power 10 formula vc effector or other products.
 And the problem is, I know better, heck it’s not even that I know better, it’s that I gab away about the importance of an anti-aging skin care regimen for healthy skin and I don’t even follow one myself.
 My head is officially hung.

 So, how am I dealing with this “problem”?
 I went to the experts: medical aesthetician Susan Perry and Beverly Hills board certified dermatologist Doctor Harold A. Lancer for what I call “The Busy Gal’s Guide to Skin Care.”
 Here are some of the tips they gave me, hopefully they help you too:

 Tip 1: Clean out your skin care closet

 When you have a ton of different skin care products staring at you from your medicine cabinet, it can all start to feel too overwhelming.
 Instead of feeling bogged down or suffocated by so many options, pare down your routine.
 Because despite what QVC or commercials might be telling you, you only need a few key items to keep your skin healthy.
 You don’t need any sort of twelve-step program.
 So grab your trash bin and get to work.

 First, throw out any expired products.
 Then, toss any eye cream or moisturizer where the water has separated from the product and is resting on top — this is a sign of a spoiled product.
 Lastly, trash product you don’t use on a daily basis or haven’t touched in over a month.
 Then, if it’s still crowded in there, read the next few slides to determine the exact products to keep and then the rest can go.

 Tip 2: Have a simple A.M. skin care routine you can actually stick to